An Efficient Black-Box Reduction from Online Learning to Multicalibration, and a New Route to $\Phi$-Regret Minimization: Introduction

 \item (Multicalibration $\to$ EVI) Let $\cA$ be any algorithm that efficiently guarantees online multicalibration with respect to $\cH$, then $\cA$ can be black-box converted into an efficient algorithm for solving EVIs over $\cH$. \end{itemize} \end{theorem}

-The reduction and its proofs both fit in a few lines (see \Cref{thm:ol to mc}), and are fully black-box.
+The reduction and its proof fit in a few lines (see \Cref{thm:ol to mc}), and are fully black-box.
 It makes no assumptions on $\cH$, works for any convex compact $\cY$, does not rely on binning arguments, and is hence amenable to general high-dimensional problems.
-As an immediate consequence, it resolves one of the main open questions of \citet*{garg2024oracle}, who asked whether oracle-efficient multicalibration algorithms with $\sqrt{T}$ rates exist.
+As an immediate consequence, it resolves the high-dimensional version of one of the open questions in \citet*{garg2024oracle}, who asked whether oracle-efficient multicalibration algorithms with $\sqrt{T}$ rates exist.

 As with the celebrated GGM theorem for $\Phi$-regret, this general reduction has several implications for the algorithmic landscape of online multicalibration.
 To start, we show how previous algorithms with lengthy, elaborate proofs can be recovered and improved by selecting different online learning algorithms and EVI solvers in the reduction.
 These include the K29 algorithm, as proposed in \citet*{vovk2005defensive} and extended in \citet{kernelOI,farina2026defensive}, and the unbiased prediction algorithm of \citet*{noarov2023high}.
+Using the online learning algorithm from \cite{chen2021impossible} as the online learning, a special case of our reduction yields an algorithm which achieves $\ell_1$ or ECE calibration with respect to vector-valued outcomes at the optimal $\cO(T^{\frac{d+1}{d+2}})$ rate (\Cref{sec:ece}).

 Beyond its conceptual simplicity and ability to recover known results, we also show how to use our reduction to derive simple algorithms for more complex multicalibrated forecasting tasks.
 In particular, by drawing on the well-developed literature on online learning, we design the first online multicalibration algorithms that succeed even in the face of delayed or censored outcomes.
 All of these follow as simple corollaries of \Cref{thm:ol to mc}.